rmccorm4/Tiny-Imagenet-200/README.md

 * Networks are VERY dependent on weight initializations, so if they don't get a good random start, the network accuracy will be random.
 Look into how to set these values similarly to how matconvnet does it.
+* Make choice of wnids path more dynamic